Lost World (manga)

 Lost World (ロスト・ワールド<前世紀>, Lost World - Zenseiki) is a manga series, written and illustrated by Osamu Tezuka in 1948.
+The story is partially based on The Lost World by Sir Arthur Conan Doyle.

 It is the first work in what is regarded as Osamu Tezuka's early science fiction trilogy, consisting of Lost World (1948), Metropolis (1949) and Nextworld (1951).
 Though they are separate, self-contained stories, they are often collected together in reprints.

 Plot

 A new planet begins to approach Earth.
 Scientists know nothing about the planet and decide to venture to it in order to discover its inhabitants and conditions.
 They discover that it is inhabited by dinosaurs and bears a resemblance to ancient Earth.
 The planet, named Mamango, broke off from Earth 5 million years ago and has come back for the first time since.
 The team soon discovers that criminals have stowed away on their space ship and that they have come to Mamango for their own devious reasons.